dev-elian-aav/c-study/chapter 1/notes.md

 * int can hold more data than char.
 * Assignments can be part of larger expressions.
 * ´´´for´´´ loops can be empty if the work is done in the test and step parts.
+* Condition evaluation stops as soon as it's truth or falsehood is known.